pctroll/jsconfco2018/README.md

-# AI for Games with JS (and Phaser)
+# AI for Games with JS (and Phaser) | JS Conf Colombia 2018

-Some examples of AI in games for:
+Besides the slides, you'll find some code examples on AI in games for:

 * Movement
+  * Simple player movement
+  * Simple enemy movement
+  * Car movement
 * Seek
 * Flee
 * Arrive
+* Graph definition example